isomerpages/mse/_about-us/4-careers.md

 * Provision of time-off for community involvement activities up to twice a year.

 *SPIRIT stands for: Service, Professionalism, Integrity, Respect, Innovation and Teamwork

+Together, we champion Singapore's efforts to create a greener, more sustainable and resilient future for ourselves and generations to come.

 ![MSE Family](/images/IMG-20240412-WA0003.jpg)